ColeConley/multipage/README.md

   - Styled using a custom CSS file for a clean and professional look.
   - Responsive layout suitable for various devices.

-## File Structure

-- `index.html`: The Home page of the website.
-- `resume.html`: The Resume page, designed to display my resume.
-- `styles.css`: The CSS file for styling the website.
-- `README.md`: This file.

-## How to Use

 ### Local Setup